pkafel/books-notes/README.md

-# notes
+# Notes

-Notes from courses, books etc
+This repository contains my notes taken while reading different books or doing online courses (not only about software development).